 They have evolved from a time when householders had to pay for fire cover, and they would have a bell box on their home so firemen knew the home-owners had paid their subs.

 When burglar alarms started to be introduced the tradition of the boxes continued.

 One of Victoria’s favourites is the new boxes of Wessex Fire & Security, a Dorset-based firm that works across the south.

-The company logo is an owl and it has recently been redesigned and shows the cute bird happily perched.
+The company logo has recently been redesigned and now features the Wessex owl.